Jerkbaits vs. Minnow Lures: Understanding Key Differences for Effective Fishing

 • Megabass Vision 110 – premium suspending action

-• Smithwick Rogue – affordable and proven
+• Smithwick Rogue – cost-effective and trusted

-• Jackall Rerange – fast sinking and long casting
+• Jackall Rerange – fast sinking and long casting capabilities

-10. Summary: When to Tie on Each
+Summary: When to Tie on Each

 ScenarioUse This Lure

-Fish chasing bait on surfaceMinnow Lure
+Fish chasing bait on the surfaceMinnow Lure

 Cold water, finicky bassJerkbait